pyranges/pyranges/docs/ranges_intro.rst

    # |--------------+---------+-------+---------+----------|
    # | chr1         |       4 |     7 |    23.8 | +        |
    # +--------------+---------+-------+---------+----------+
-   # GRanges object with 1 sequences from 1 chromosomes.
+   # PyRanges object with 1 sequences from 1 chromosomes.

    gr1["chr1", "-", 6:100]